Exclusive Nestlebrae Hibiscus

 Here’s a secret.
 I have really minimal interest in pop and rock music.
 After a couple of years in my midteens I gave up on the hit parades of the day, and grew an interest in bebop and modern jazz from the late 50s and on into the early 60s.
 Then I got deeper and deeper into Romantic and Post-Romantic serious (“classical”) music thru to my own era.
 There is one big exception.
 You work it out.

 The flower is tough in our weather, holds its colour well, and sometimes has white spots like this and sometimes doesn’t.
 The flower in the photo is not quite fully open.
 In stock?
-NO
+YES

 Christine Wolf